gabrielcsapo/node-flat-db/README.md

 Persists database using `storage.write` method.
 Depending on the storage, it may return a promise.

-Note: by default, lowdb automatically calls it when database changes.
+Note: by default, flat-db automatically calls it when database changes.

 ```js
 const db = low('db.json', { storage })